MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 Before you start using the application, we suggest you review the following requirements for effective use of the [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] app:

 -	Verify that you have a subscription to Microsoft Dynamics 365 Sales.
-To learn more, see [Purchase and assign Dynamics 365 apps licenses](/dynamics365/customer-engagement/admin/purchase-assign-online-licenses)
+To learn more, see [Purchase and assign Dynamics 365 for Customer Engagement apps (online) licenses](/dynamics365/customer-engagement/admin/purchase-assign-online-licenses)

 <!-- - Verify that the fiscal year period is configured for your organization. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Work with fiscal year settings](/dynamics365/customer-engagement/admin/work-fiscal-year-settings)-->